marymar/sass-workshop/examples/dots/dots.md

 2. Create a Sass file called `dots.scss` in the same folder where the index.html is.

-3. Start your Sass watch task with `sass --watch ./**/*.scss`.
+3. Start your Sass watch task with `sass --watch --scss ./**/*.scss`.
 It watches all Sass files and generates the css if the `.scss` changes.

 3. Write the `.dot` selector, which defines the dot.